ayaat-ahmedou/.dotfiles/README.md

 ~ bash setup_script.sh

+~ source .bashrc (makes it have your name, and shortcuts work)

 (for lsp-config.lua you might need to do this:
 -- you need to have NPM loaded for the TS LSP server, so ensure it it installed -- sudo apt install npm -y)